In this financial wellness guide, you’ll learn the key areas to improve your financial health and wellbeing.

 Stage 3.
 Financial Security

 The path to financial security is when your income is enough to cover your monthly expenses and debt obligations well into the future.
-Experiencing financial shock is in your plan, and you’re on track to achieve short- and long-term financial goals.
+Experiencing economic shock is in your plan, and you’re on track to achieve short- and long-term financial goals.

 Stage 4.
 Financial Independence

-The path to financial independence is reached when you have enough money to cover your basic needs and some luxuries.
+The path to financial independence is when you have enough money to cover your basic needs and some luxuries.
 Employment becomes optional.

 Stage 5.
 Financial Freedom